picosh/docs/posts/pgs.md

 That's it!
 There's no need to formally create a project, we create them on-the-fly.
 Further, we provide TLS for every project automatically.

-# Manage your projects with a remote CLI

-Use our CLI to manage projects:
+Now you can use our CLI to manage projects:

 ```bash
 ssh pgs.sh help
 ```

-# Regions

-> pgs.sh is a global service!

-See our [regions page](/regions) to learn more about our geographical service coverage.

-# Instant promotion and rollback
+# Promotion and rollback

 Additionally you can setup a pipeline for promotion and rollbacks, which will instantly update your project.